dps923/winter2020/graded-work/assign4-student.md

 * Interact with one or more web APIs, one of which supports more than GET tasks (i.e. must support POST and PUT).
 * Use a basic fundamental level of location services, and use location data in a meaningful form (e.g. on a map).
 * Use the device camera to capture and save images.
+* Implement the topics covered, and the app design approach, and the problem-solving techniques, and the best-practice guidance, that were taught in this course.
 * Avoid the use of non-Apple third-party libraries and frameworks.

 It's possible that your app will do other things, and that's OK.